aikar/node-sqlite-pool/API.md

 ### new Sqlite([filename], [options])

 Returns a new Sqlite object and automatically opens `options.min` connections to the database.
 There is no separate method to open the database.
+Inherits from `EventEmitter`.

 * `filename`: Valid values are filenames, `':memory:'` for an anonymous in-memory database and `''` (the empty string) for an anonymous disk-based database.
 Anonymous databases are not persisted and when closing the database handle, their contents are lost.
 Default: `':memory:'`.